 - “Be active!
 Take on responsibility!
 Work for the things you believe in.
 If you do not, you are surrendering your fate to others.”

-Hopefully, this blog has helped you in giving an insight into APJ Abdul Kalam education and what makes him being honoured by India’s highest civilian award “Bharat Ratna” in 1997.
-With those planning to take their career new heights, and looking forward to pursuing courses abroad, can definitely reach out to Leverage Edu.
+Hopefully, this blog has helped you in giving an insight into APJ Abdul Kalam’s education and what makes him honoured with India’s highest civilian award “Bharat Ratna” in 1997.
+Those planning to take their career to new heights, and looking forward to pursuing courses abroad, can reach out to Leverage Edu.
 We will surely help you choose the right career and the best university according to your chosen field of interest.